Baked Chicken Parmesan Meatballs

 Texture Check Before Baking

 Your meatball mixture should feel moist and slightly sticky, but still easy to roll.
+Getting the moisture right is the difference between juicy and dry.

 - Too dry?
-Add a splash of milk or another tablespoon of marinara
+Add a splash of milk or another tablespoon of marinara.

-Avoid overmixing or they can turn tough.
+Avoid overmixing, or they can turn tough.

-- Mix just until combined
+- Mix just until combined to keep them tender.

-- Use a cookie scoop for even meatballs
+- Use a cookie scoop for even meatballs that bake at the same rate.

-- Bake before adding cheese so they cook through evenly
+- Bake before adding cheese so they cook through evenly.

-- Finish with mozzarella so it melts perfectly
+- Finish with mozzarella so it melts perfectly without overbrowning.

 What to Serve with Chicken Parmesan Meatballs

-These meatballs pair with almost anything:
+These chicken parmesan meatballs pair with almost anything:

-- Spaghetti squash or zoodles
+- Spaghetti squash or zoodles for a low-carb option.

-- Roasted broccoli or green beans
+- Roasted broccoli or green beans.

-- Garlic bread or a simple salad
+- Garlic bread and a simple green salad.

-They’re easy to build into different meals throughout the week.
+They are easy to build into different meals throughout the week.

 These are excellent for meal prep.

-- Store in an airtight container in the fridge for up to 4 days
+- Store in an airtight container in the fridge for up to 4 days.

-- Reheat in the microwave or oven until warmed through
+- Reheat in the microwave or oven until warmed through.

-- Add extra marinara when reheating to keep them juicy
+- Add extra marinara when reheating to keep them juicy and prevent drying out.

-You May Also Like
+Other Recipes You May Like

 Baked Chicken Parmesan Meatballs